-In a strengthening of its Commitment to Aboriginal and Torres Strait Islander Peoples, City Of Newcastle unanimously voted to permanently display the Aboriginal flag at City Hall and in the Council Chambers at its meeting on 10 December 2003.
+In a strengthening of its Commitment to Aboriginal and Torres Strait Islander Peoples, Newcastle City Council unanimously voted to permanently display the Aboriginal flag at City Hall and in the Council Chambers at its meeting on 10 December 2003.

-City Of Newcastle's vote followed a decision to formally acknowledge the dispossession of Aboriginal Peoples at all major civic functions and events.
-Guidelines for the Acknowledgement of Country are available on City Of Newcastle's website.
+Newcastle City Council's vote followed a decision to formally acknowledge the dispossession of Aboriginal Peoples at all major civic functions and events.
+Guidelines for the Acknowledgement of Country are available on Newcastle City Council's website.

 In 2001 the Local Government Association resolved: “That the Local Government Association calls on all Councils to display the Aboriginal and/or Torres Strait Islander flags as appropriate in conjunction with the Australian Flag in all State and Local Government places where flags are exhibited and that the State Government introduce a protocol to facilitate this process”.

-City Of Newcastle was one of the first councils in NSW to fly the flag over their civic building.
+Newcastle City Council was one of the first councils in NSW to fly the flag over their civic building.

 The Aboriginal Flag